Benunc/better-click-to-tweet/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Insert styled call-out boxes into your posts, simply and securely.
-Encourage readers to share your content on X.com.
+Encourage readers to share your content on X in one simple action.

 == Description ==

-= The most popular Click To Tweet Plugin for WordPress (by a mile), for good reason.
-Want your WordPress-to-X sharing, but easier? =
+The most popular plugin for allowing readers to share content on X.com (formerly Twitter).

-Make it dead-simple for your readers to share your content on X, using a simple shortcode or Gutenberg block.
+Make it dead-simple for your readers to share your content on X, using a simple shortcode or block.
 Readers are encouraged to share a quote, and a link to your content.

 * [Add Premium Styles](http://benlikes.us/bcttps "Premium Styles add-on") with just a few clicks.
 * Using the shortcode method in the classic editor?
 See our [Power User Guide](http://benlikes.us/7r "power user guide") for all the tricks (remove or change the "via," make links nofollow, change the callback URL, and more!).

-><strong> Why Better?</strong><br>
->Back in the day, there was only one or two options for Click to Tweet plugins.
-They didn't do a lot of things I wanted them to do, so I made this plugin.
-I'm bad at naming things, so "Better Click To Tweet" it is.
-Since then, I've made so many changes and enhancements that any resemblance to the original inspiration plugins are long gone.

 **Developer?
 Designer?
-Geek of any sort?** Please hop in and suggest improvements.
-You can create issues or submit pull requests at the [github repository](https://github.com/Benunc/better-click-to-tweet "plugin github repo") for this plugin.
+Geek of any sort?** We're always open to feature requests and PRs.
+You can create issues or submit pull requests at the [GitHub repository](https://github.com/Benunc/better-click-to-tweet "Better Click to Tweet on GitHub") for this plugin.

 Translation is managed at [the official WordPress translation page](https://translate.wordpress.org/projects/wp-plugins/better-click-to-tweet "WordPress translation").